OberstKrueger/www-oberstkrueger-com/report/gaming/disabling-gaming-platforms-social-features/index.md

 The only feature that can not be fully disabled is the friends list.
 If you wish to not participate with this feature, the only solution is to not add any friends to it.

 For those who do not wish to disable every feature, GOG offers granular control over every option.
-Certain features can be left on, and all notifications by GOG Galaxy allow you to be notified by a desktop popup, a sound, or both.
+Certain features can be left on, and all notifications by GOG Galaxy allow you to be notified by a desktop pop-up, a sound, or both.

 <figure class="half">
 <img src="/images/disabling-gaming-platforms-social-features_gog.png">